- Current students

 - Under 25s

-This course is designed to provide internationally qualified nurses with an understanding of nursing in a New Zealand context and assess their competence to practice within a New Zealand healthcare setting.
-This course is ideal for internationally qualified nurses who currently live in New Zealand and want to become registered nurses in New Zealand's healthcare system.
+This course is designed to offer internationally qualified registered nurses (IQNs) an understanding of the New Zealand context and assess their competence to practice within a New Zealand healthcare setting.
+IQNs successfully completing this course will demonstrate the knowledge and skills needed to meet the Nursing Council of New Zealand requirements to register in New Zealand.

-The duration of this course is 12 weeks, and a mix of full- and part-time study, to enable some flexibility for students.
+The duration of this course is 10 weeks, and a mix of full- and part-time study to enable some flexibility for students.

-First, you’ll complete six weeks of theoretical study, including applied learning at Waitākere Hospital’s Simulation Lab, to develop your understanding of contemporary nursing in New Zealand.
+First, you’ll complete four weeks of theoretical study (3 days per week), including applied learning at Waitākere Hospital’s Simulation Lab, to develop your understanding of contemporary nursing in New Zealand.
 Then you’ll complete six weeks of clinical practice.
-We're able to provide clinical practice placements in acute, primary, or aged care facilities only.
+We aim to provide clinical practice placements in aged care facilities/ acute hospitals when available.

 Important info for international applicants (once we start accepting international students):

-- International students must hold a valid work visa prior to applying for this programme;
+- International students must hold a valid visitor visa or a work visa prior to start of this programme.

 - International applicants (once accepted) may need insurance for this short course.
 Please see our Insurance page for more information.